shamrice/COBOL-RSS-Reader/README.md

 ## Build/Run Prerequisites
   * GnuCOBOL installed
   * wget installed
-  * Linux(?) - I haven't tried build or run on Windows or Mac.
+  * Linux(?) - Build script is written for Linux but can be modified to compile on other operating systems if needed.

 ## Current Limitations:
 RSS Feeds must be properly formatted application/rss+xml.
 Some RSS feeds will minify the data into a single line.
 This application cannot currently handle RSS feeds that are minified and do not have a new line after each tag.